A little escape can be a healthy thing

 Smoking, drinking, drugs, food, bad relationships etc can all be the self-destructive means we take to escape but which can trap up in their own ropes, therefore leading us to lose track of what it was we originally wished to be free from.
 Yet this comes also from a fear of not being able to break free, a feeling that escape is not possible.

 This all stems within the mind, solely & totally within the mind.
 The ‘I can't, I shouldn’t, I don’t know how’s, I’m not good enough’s & more which stand in our way.
-Sometimes also stemming from feelings that escaping is the same as giving up.
+Sometimes also stems from feelings that escaping is the same as giving up.
 Yet giving up is not a bad thing, when you have tried everything then sometimes it is the only healthy choice & should be reframed as Letting Go.

-If you wish to escape find a healthy way to do so, but make sure you allow yourself the time & space to get away mentally from what ails you, be very careful of becoming trapped in escape mode by the means of addiction to what you have chosen.
+If you wish to escape, find a healthy way to do so, but make sure you allow yourself the time & space to get away mentally from what ails you, be very careful of becoming trapped in escape mode by the means of addiction to what you have chosen.

 A healthy person will understand that a healthy escape brings rewards, not just to the self but to those about them also.
-So get your mental travel brochure out & plan how you should best escape what ails you for that all important recharge & reboot.
+So, get your mental travel brochure out & plan how you should best escape what ails you for that all-important recharge & reboot.

 Email Guidance for your problems big and small